kevinGodell/node-red-ffmpeg/README.md

 ### Expectations:
 * You should have working knowledge of ffmpeg on the command line.
 * If you have difficulties making it work, please open a new [discussion](https://discourse.nodered.org/) and tag me `@kevinGodell`.
-* Please, do not send private messages asking for help because that will not benefit other users with similar issues.
+* Please, do not send private messages asking for help because that will not benefit others with similar issues.

 ### Installation:
 ```